vinej/react-portal/README.md

 note: you need to install 'reactboardserver' to run the application

+Note: This example is built with the help of Stephen Grider course 'Advanced React with Redux' (excellent) and some Internet information about Mobx.

 ## Goal

 The goal is to experiment using React/Redux/Mobx in the same application